bioidiap/bob.blitz/doc/py_api.rst

 ---------

-This section includes information for using the pure Python API of ``xbob.blitz.array``.
+This section includes information for using the pure Python API of ``bob.blitz.array``.
 It is mainly intended as a test layer for the C and C++ API.

-.. autoclass:: xbob.blitz.array
+.. autoclass:: bob.blitz.array

-.. autofunction:: xbob.blitz.as_blitz
+.. autofunction:: bob.blitz.as_blitz

-.. autofunction:: xbob.blitz.get_include
+.. autofunction:: bob.blitz.get_include